How to Apply For a City Committee

 As these are volunteer positions, successful candidates serve without remuneration.

-- Carefully review the description of the Board, Committee, Commission or Panel, and identify which ones interest you.
+- Carefully review the description and mandate of all the Commissions, Committees and Boards, and identify which ones interest you.
+Review the Committee Vacancies List.

 - Complete the application form online or download the community member application form.
 Please be as concise as possible when filling out your application.